 Update from 2015 SAWG discussions: Prefer to go into Real-Time with AS insufficiency or need to develop procedure to deal with AS insufficiency in DAM if it is unacceptable to go into RT with AS insufficiency

-If AS demand curves are not modeled in the DAM, then AS procurement is effectively given higher priority than energy — that is, in DAM, all energy demand has a price and hence can be curtailed, whereas the AS penalty is extremely high.
+AS Demand Curves: If AS demand curves are not modeled in the DAM, then AS procurement is effectively given higher priority than energy — that is, in DAM, all energy demand has a price and hence can be curtailed, whereas the AS penalty is extremely high.
 This ensures that the AS Plan MW Requirements are procured.
 However, in RT, AS demand curves are modeled.
 The amount of Non-Spin procured depends on the intersection of the Non-Spin demand curve and the offer stack for Non-Spin.
 Hence, the procured amounts of Non-Spin can exceed or be less than the AS Plan MW Requirement for Non-Spin.
 If there is more Non-Spin procurement than the AS Plan, then loads are charged this amount on a Load-Ratio-Share.
 This is the same as the current process of AS Imbalance Settlements.

 Status: This issue is being revisited in 2017 SAWG discussions.